umccr/infrastructure/cdk/apps/dev_worker/README.md

 ## Some helpful commands
 *These commands assume the following ssh configs have been set:*
+This assumes you have loaded your public key `aws.pub` into your github keys (which are publicly accessible)
 ```
 host i-* mi-*
     ProxyCommand sh -c "aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"